lyds-jane/unit3/journal.md

 ### What I did
 * Updated repo
 * Added to Record of Tasks
-* Created bit to-do list to get back on track:
+* Created big to-do list to get back on track:

 ![to-do](images/todo.png)